quentinmay/discord-bot/readme.md

 Features:
 Give user/s a role
+Check user/s current permissions
 Remove role from a user/s
 Kick a user from the server
-Play a song or Add the song to a Queue
-Skip the currently playing song
+Play a song through linking the direct url or search for the song and Add the song to a Queue if a song is already playing Skip the currently playing song
 Stop the bot from playing music
 List available Commands